 Does the Chase Slate® credit card offer rewards?

 An excellent balance transfer card, but look elsewhere if you want rewards.

-Our pick for cash back
+Our pick for balance transfers and up to 2% cash back

 What does the Chase Slate® credit card have?